bimdata/platform/README.md

 There are 3 process banches: `develop`, `release` and `master`.

-`develop` is the main development branch.
+- `develop` is the main development branch.
 All feature branches should be merged into `develop` using pull requests.
-`release` is the pre-production branch.
+- `release` is the pre-production branch.
 All fix branches should be merged into `release` using pull requests.
 The release branch must be merged into `develop` once a PR is merged.
-`master` is the production branch.
+- `master` is the production branch.
 The release branch must be merged into `master` once a release is ready.

-This setup allows us to have unstable features in develop while not blocking fix to be shipped in production.
+This setup allows us to have unstable features in `develop` while not blocking fix to be shipped in production.

 ### BIMData Viewer

 When a new version of the Viewer is released, the `develop` branch is automatically updated to use this version.
 When a new stable version of the Viewer is released, the `release` branch is automatically updated to use this version.

+### Internationalization

+When adding code in `develop` branch it will trigger an update on POEditor.

 ## License